emmaldejong/codeup-blog/README.md

 `- delete posts not working (3)`
 - add validation to all forms with error messages
-- fix edit: only edit your posts, can't see page if not logged in, only see edit button on your posts
+- fix edit: only edit your posts (only see edit button on your posts)

 `- security for unauthenticated pages not working (1)`